luk1897/Experimental-Robotics---Assignment-1/README.md

 ## Nodes

-### PLANNING CLIENT NODE
+### VISION NODE

-This node gives the user the possibility to decide the robot's goal and which takes information from the topic /odom.
+This node allows the robot to turn in search of the desired marker and then to reach it.

 #### Publish_function